yazanziyad98/Gov_DWH_Pipeline/README.md

 PutDatabaseRecord  ──  JDBC batch insert into gov.<table>
 ```

 No source-database connection.
 No source credentials.
 No source IPs in the flow definition.
-The Input Port is the only thing reachable from outside the cluster network, and Site-to-Site over HTTP handles authentication and back-pressure at the protocol level.
+The Input Port is the only thing reachable from outside the cluster.

 The 2-node cluster runs in active-active mode; either node can serve the Input Port and either node can run the downstream processors.
 The flow definition is replicated through NiFi's cluster coordination layer.